phoen-ix/wake-on-lan_plus/README.md

 ![Wake-On_Lan Screenshot](wake-on-lan.png "wake-on-lan screenshot")

-_Note_:
-I forked this project to make make it work under php8.3 and adapt it to my needs:
+# Changes of the 2024 wake-on-lan_plus Release
+  * now works with php 8.3
-  * implemented some value checks before adding new entries
+  * implemented some value checks for mac-address, CIDR and portbefore adding new entries
   * adding a save button, when changes are made
   * renamed Tools to Options
   * small changes to the ui
   * newer bootstrap version

-# Changes of the 2021 Release

-  * Now it is _really_ a __one file drop in__.
+  * added TeamViewer to the host udp port check
-  * Version update for _bootstrap_ and _jquery_.
+  * default values for CIDR(24) and port(9) if left empty
-  * Configuration is now saved to the backend.
-(Make sure web server can write to it.)
-  * Host check is now done via connection test to _ssh_, _rdp_, _http_ and _https_.
-  * MAC address can now be typed in using dash (-) or colon (:) - both will work.
-  * No longer requires the raw-Sockets feature.
-All is done via the sockets extension in php.

 # Requirements